 The above expressions are summarised in \cref{tab:expressions}.
 From there it is clear that for repetition count $r=1$, neither catalyst methods give any advantage over direct gate synthesis (without injection).
 However, only a modest number of repetitions is required to reach the break-even point for T-count; for the in-circuit tower it needs

 while for the independent towers it requires more

-For Example A in the next section, where $S=36, n=15, \epsilon_{circ}=10^{-3}, r=200, l=6$, the in-circuit and independent towers need 2 and 4 rounds to bring advantage respectively.
+For the option pricing application in the next section, where $S=36, n=15, \epsilon_{circ}=10^{-3}, r=200, l=6$, the in-circuit and independent towers need 2 and 4 rounds to bring advantage respectively.
 Note that this analysis is at the fault-tolerant level.
 For a more complete calculation of these thresholds, one needs to consider the spacetime volume of the towers and the T-factories at the quantum error correcting code level.

 As a rule of thumb for choosing between the towers when $r$ is larger than the threshold value, if the goal is to minimise the T-count then one should use the in-circuit towers.
 If the goal is to minimise the circuit depth (even when $r$ is small), one might want to use the independent towers.
 As for the QROM method, it can be competitive in terms of T-count when $n$ is small, but one should note that the scaling is worse than linear (see discussions in \cref{subsec:Coulomb}).

 Finally, we used T-count and T-depth above as our metrics for the resource costs of our oracles.
 However, we note that recent development in magic state production \cite{gidney2024magic} indicates that T gates can be generated at a cost comparable to a lattice surgery CNOT.
 Therefore, it might be worth noting that $O(S\cdot n)$ CNOT gates are also required for the circuit.